Brennall/HFH-SRD/Chapter03.md

 Shoes: Simple leather shoes or sandals are suitable for walking long distances.

 Sling: A sling is a projectile weapon, made of braided flax, hemp or wool cord, used to hurl small stones or lead bullets.
 Slings were used by all armies of the ancient world.
-Historical examples include the Hebrew shepherd’s sling and Greek peltast’s sling.
+Historical examples include the Hebrew shepherd's sling and Greek peltast's sling.

-Spear: Wooden shafts, 6’ to 8’ in length, with metal heads designed for thrusting, spears are the main weapon of the common soldier.
+Spear: Wooden shafts, 6' to 8' in length, with metal heads designed for thrusting, spears are the main weapon of the common soldier.
 Spears can be used one- or two-handed.
 Historical examples include the Hoplite doru, the medieval winged spear, and the Japanese yari.
 Characters armed with spears can attack from the second rank in melee and inflict double damage when used in or against a charge.

 Spell Book (Blank):  A spell book has 100 pages of parchment, and each spell takes up one page per spell level (one page each for 1st level spells).
 These books are used by arcane spellcasters to record the spells in their repertoire.

-Staff: A staff is a common weapon made from a stick of hardwood 4’ to 6’ long, and used two-handed.
+Staff: A staff is a common weapon made from a stick of hardwood 4' to 6' long, and used two-handed.
 (A one-handed staff is a club.)
 Historical examples include the English quarterstaff, Japanese bo stick, and Chinese gun.

-Stakes and Mallet: These 18” sharpened wood shafts are carried by adventures to destroy vampires.
+Stakes and Mallet: These 18" sharpened wood shafts are carried by adventures to destroy vampires.

-Sword: The classic weapon of knights and kings, the sword includes straight and curved slashing and thrusting blades of 30” to 40” in length useable with one or two hands.
+Sword: The classic weapon of knights and kings, the sword includes straight and curved slashing and thrusting blades of 30" to 40" in length useable with one or two hands.
 Historical examples include the Roman spatha, Viking sword, medieval knightly sword and falchion, Japanese katana, and Chinese jian and dao.

-Sword, Short: The short sword includes straight and curved slashing and thrusting blades, generally less than 30” in length, meant to be used with one hand.
+Sword, Short: The short sword includes straight and curved slashing and thrusting blades, generally less than 30" in length, meant to be used with one hand.
 Historical examples include the Egyptian khopesh, Greek xiphos, Roman gladius, Japanese wakizashi, Arab scimitar, Persian shamshir, Turkish yatagan, and Indian talwar.

-Sword, Two-Handed: The two-handed sword includes straight and curved slashing and thrusting blades, 40” or more in length, requiring two hands to use effectively.
-Historical examples include the medieval longsword, the Renaissance zweihänder, Scottish claymore, Japanese no-dachi, and Chinese zhanmadao.
+Sword, Two-Handed: The two-handed sword includes straight and curved slashing and thrusting blades, 40" or more in length, requiring two hands to use effectively.
+Historical examples include the medieval longsword, the Renaissance zweih"ander, Scottish claymore, Japanese no-dachi, and Chinese zhanmadao.
 Two-handed swords impose a -1 penalty on initiative rolls.

-Thieves’ Tools:  Thieves’ tools include long metal picks and probes, fine wires, tiny saws, miniature hammers, and an assortment of skeleton keys.
-Thieves’ tools are required to make proficiency throws to open locks and remove traps.
+Thieves' Tools:  Thieves' tools include long metal picks and probes, fine wires, tiny saws, miniature hammers, and an assortment of skeleton keys.
+Thieves' tools are required to make proficiency throws to open locks and remove traps.

 Tinderbox: This is a tinderbox used to start fires.
 Lighting a torch with flint and steel takes a full round, and lighting any other fire with them takes at least that long.

-Torch: Torches are 1’ to 2’ long pieces of wood tipped with pitch.
-A torch burns for six turns (1 hour), clearly illuminating a 30’ radius.
+Torch: Torches are 1' to 2' long pieces of wood tipped with pitch.
+A torch burns for six turns (1 hour), clearly illuminating a 30' radius.
 If a torch is used in combat, it deals 1d4 points of damage.

-Townhouse: A townhouse is a 30’ square two-story building with a wooden floor and stairs and thatched roof.
+Townhouse: A townhouse is a 30' square two-story building with a wooden floor and stairs and thatched roof.
 Wealthy yeomen, master craftsmen, merchants, and other professionals might live in such a dwelling.

 Troop Transport, Large:  This is a large sailing ship reinforced for war and modified to carry additional troops.
 It can carry 50 marines in addition to its normal complement of 20 sailors.

 Troop Transport, Small: This is a small sailing ship reinforced for war and modified to carry additional troops.
 It can carry 25 marines in addition to its normal complement of 12 sailors.

 Wagon: This is a four-wheeled, open vehicle for transporting heavy loads.
 Generally, two or four heavy horses draw a wagon.
 Two mules or medium horses can be substituted for one heavy horse.
-If the wagon is pulled by two heavy horses, it can transport up to 160 stone at 60’ per turn, or 320 stone at 30’ per turn.
-If the wagon is pulled by four heavy horses, it can transport up to 320 stone at 60’ per turn, or up to 640 stone at 30’ per turn.
+If the wagon is pulled by two heavy horses, it can transport up to 160 stone at 60' per turn, or 320 stone at 30' per turn.
+If the wagon is pulled by four heavy horses, it can transport up to 320 stone at 60' per turn, or up to 640 stone at 30' per turn.
 A wagon can move at a similar speed and conditions as a cart.

-Warhammer: A warhammer is a bludgeoning weapon with a 2’ to 3’ wooden or metal shaft and a broad metal head shaped like a hammer.
+Warhammer: A warhammer is a bludgeoning weapon with a 2' to 3' wooden or metal shaft and a broad metal head shaped like a hammer.
 It is designed for crushing armor, and useable with one or two hands.
 The chief historical example is the late medieval warhammer.

 Waterskin/Wineskin:  This container, made of hide or preserved animal bladder, will hold 2 pints (1 quart) of fluid.